Onatolich/saga-guide/README.md

 }
 ```

-Our test will as simple as this:
+Our test will be as simple as this:
 ```js
 import sagaGuide from 'saga-guide';
 import api from '../api';